How to Generate free Wildcard Certificates using Let’s Encrypt (Certbot) on Ubuntu Linux

 Once the tool is installed, you can proceed to generate certificates.

-Let’s Encrypt provides many ways to challenge you to validate that you own the domain you want to provide SSL certificates.
-You will not be able to generate certificates if you can’t prove that you own the domain you want certificates for.
+Let’s Encrypt provides many ways to challenge you to validate that you own the domain for which you want to provide SSL certificates.
+You cannot generate certificates if you can’t prove that you own the domain for which you want certificates.

 However, for wildcard certificates, the only challenge method Let’s Encrypt accepts is the DNS challenge, which we can invoke via the preferred-challenges=dns flag.

 So, to generate a wildcard cert for domain *.example.com, you run the commands below.
-You should also include the bare domain with registering.
+You should also include the bare domain when registering.

 sudo certbot certonly --manual --preferred-challenges=dns --email admin@example.com --server https://acme-v02.api.letsencrypt.org/directory --agree-tos -d example.com -d *.example.com